cedadev/abcunit-backend/README.rst

 * ``base_log_dir`` is the string path to top level directory for logs
 * ``n_facets`` is the number of facets used to describe each unit result
 * ``sep`` is the separator used for a result identifier
-* ``error_types`` is a list of the string names of the different types of errors that you want to log

 Uses the file system to create log files marking success and failures, categorised by directory structure: